BabyTron

-James Edward Johnson III (born June 6, 2000), known professionally as BabyTron, is an American rapper and songwriter.
-Known for his punchlines and beat selection, he initially gained popularity in 2019 with his track "Jesus Shuttleworth".
+James Edward Johnson IV (born June 6, 2000), known professionally as BabyTron, is an American rapper, member of hip hop group ShittyBoyz.
+Born and raised in Metro Detroit, specifically Ypsilanti, Michigan, he rose to prominence following the release of his 2019 mixtape BIN Reaper, which included the song "Jesus Shuttleworth", which went viral.

+In 2022, BabyTron released his studio album Megatron.
+That same year, he also released the mixtapes Lewis & Clark and Dookie Brothers 2 with TrDee.
+He released his mixtape series BIN Reaper 2 (2021) and BIN Reaper 3: Old Testament (2022), followed by BIN Reaper 3: New Testament (2023).
+His collaborative mixtape with artist Certified Trapper, Mario & Luigi, released in 2024.

+BabyTron was named as part of the XXL 2022 Freshman Class on June 14, 2022, being featured in a XXL freestyle rap cypher.
+In 2024, BabyTron was featured on the song "Equilibrium" alongside G Herbo for Lyrical Lemonade's album All Is Yellow.
+During the same year, BabyTron, alongside Big Sean, was featured on Eminem's song "Tobey", which was the second single for his album The Death of Slim Shady (Coup de Grâce).

 Early life and education

-James Johnson was born on June 6, 2000, in Ypsilanti, Michigan.
-He attended Lincoln High School in Ypsilanti.
+James Edward Johnson IV was born on June 6, 2000, in Ypsilanti, Michigan.
+He attended Lincoln High School in Ypsilanti and graduated in 2018.

 Career

-2017–2021: Early career, Bin Reaper and Bin Reaper 2
+2017–2021: Early career, BIN Reaper and BIN Reaper 2

-BabyTron began taking music seriously at age 17, alongside childhood friends TrDee and StanWill, and they established the rap trio ShittyBoyz while in high school.
+BabyTron began taking music seriously at age 13, alongside childhood friends TrDee and StanWill, and they established the rap trio ShittyBoyz while in high school.
 BabyTron would also consistently release solo songs and mixtapes on streaming platforms.
-His 2019 solo track "Jesus Shuttlesworth" became viral within the hip hop community, with a variety of memes spawning from the track.
-The song was featured on his 2019 mixtape Bin Reaper.
-In 2021, he would feature on the Lil Yachty project, Michigan Boy Boat.
-BabyTron released the Bin Reaper 2 mixtape in October 2021 with features from Lil Yachty, Miles Bridges (credited as RTB MB), and ShittyBoyz.
+He released his first official mixtape, Different Breed, on 2017.
+Two years later, he released his debut mixtape, BIN Reaper, which featured the track "Jesus Shuttlesworth", which became viral within the hip hop community, with a variety of memes spawning from the track.
+In 2020, he released his first album, Sleeve Nash, followed by Back to the Future.
+In 2021, he would feature on the Lil Yachty song "Hybrid", taken from the latter's Michigan Boy Boat mixtape and released two solo and two collaborative mixtapes in the same year.
+BabyTron's October 2021 BIN Reaper 2 mixtape had features from Lil Yachty and Miles Bridges (credited as RTB MB).

-2022–present: Megatron and Bin Reaper 3
+2022–present: MegaTron and BIN Reaper 3

 BabyTron gained traction in 2022 through his series of tracks that feature him rapping on a multitude of popular beats in one song.
 This began with "Prince of the Mitten" in January and was followed up with "King of the Galaxy" later that month.

-BabyTron released the album Megatron on March 4, 2022, through Empire and The Hip Hop Lab.
-His song "Emperor of the Universe" was released on May 17, and featured a music video directed by Cole Bennett.

-He was named as part of the XXL 2022 freshman Class on June 14, 2022.
+His most famous song is “ BabyTron released the albums Megatron and 6 in 2022, through Empire Distribution and The Hip Hop Lab.
+His song "Emperor of the Universe" was released on May 17, 2022, and featured a music video directed by Cole Bennett.
+He was named as part of the XXL 2022 Freshman Class on June 14, 2022, being featured in a XXL freestyle rap cypher.